substance/legacy-docs/substance/publish/content.md

 And point your browser to `http://localhost:5000`

+If you want, you can point `io` to a different folder:

+    $ io <path-to-library-folder>

+To use a different port you would call:

+    $ PORT=5123 io

 ## Add a new collection

 Let's suppose you'd like to write an article about Javascript Inheritance.
 All you need is your favorite text editor.